imvaskel/soteria/README.md

 > ```
 > as the contents.

 Soteria will also need Rust.
-It was developed on Rust `1.78.0` however, lower versions of Rust should still work.
+Currently the only requirement is a compiler that supports the ``edition = 2024``.
+(1.85 or newer).

 Run the following commmand to build and install Soteria: